Q: In a world where anyone can find pretty much everything on YouTube for free, can you earn a living selling your videos online?

 Once you can answer these, you’re good to start creating your content.
-This may consist of videos, eBooks, podcasts, articles, and more, for a comprehensive subscription package.
-After all, the more high-value content you can offer, the more likely you are to tempt people to invest.
+This may consist of videos, eBooks, podcasts, articles and more, for a comprehensive subscription package.

 Now is the time to start thinking about how you want to monetize your videos.

-There are three simple monetization strategies to chose from when selling videos online: AVOD, SVOD and TVOD.
-Michael Holmes, a Uscreen team member and YouTuber, explains the difference between all three of them in this next video:
+There are three simple monetization strategies to choose from when selling videos online: SVOD, AVOD, TVOD.

-Needless to say, content is the centre of your new online business model.
+Needless to say, content is the center of your new online video business model.

 If your video content revolves around eLearning and online courses, you can use more than just video content to support your teachings and help your students get a dynamic education.
 As your primary teaching materials, your course content can include videos, PDFs, podcasts, downloadable audio files, ebooks, slides, and evaluations such as tests and quizzes.
 For example, if you’re offering a fitness program, you can complement your training with a weekly menu of healthy meals.
 Also, additional tips and insights can be included in podcast form, so that your customers can listen while on the way to work or school.

 Once you have created enough videos to start selling, you’ll need to upload them to the video streaming platform of your choice.

 You can upload your videos quickly and securely from any browser, all of which will automatically be optimized for mobile sites.
 Why do we do this?
 Mobile is overtaking desktop searches in many countries, and any site that fails to cater to this is liable to shoot itself in the proverbial foot.